-- salaries, benefits and other related costs, including share-based compensation expense, for personnel engaged in research and development functions; - expenses incurred under agreements with third parties, including contract research organizations ("CROs") and other third parties that conduct preclinical research and development activities and clinical trials on our behalf; - costs of developing and scaling our manufacturing process and manufacturing drug products for use in our preclinical studies and ongoing and potential future clinical trials, including the costs of contract manufacturing organizations ("CMOs"), and our Manufacturing Center for Advanced Therapeutics ("MCAT") facility that will manufacture our clinical trial material for use in our preclinical studies and ongoing and potential future clinical trials; - costs of outside consultants; - costs of laboratory supplies and acquiring, developing and manufacturing preclinical study and clinical trial materials; - · license payments made for intellectual property used in research and development activities; and
+- salaries, benefits and other related costs, including share-based compensation expense, for personnel engaged in research and development functions; - expenses incurred under agreements with third parties, including third parties that conduct preclinical research and development activities on our behalf; - costs of manufacturing drug products for use in our preclinical studies, including the costs of contract manufacturing organizations ("CMOs");

-• facility-related expenses, which include direct depreciation costs and expenses for rent and maintenance of facilities and other operating costs if specifically identifiable to research activities.
+- costs of outside consultants; - costs of laboratory supplies and acquiring, developing and manufacturing preclinical study materials; - license payments made for intellectual property used in research and development activities; and - facility-related expenses, which include direct depreciation costs and expenses for rent and maintenance of facilities and other operating costs if specifically identifiable to research activities.

 We expense research and development costs as incurred.
-We track external research and development costs by product candidate beginning when the program IND application is accepted by the FDA.
-Internal and external costs that are not identifiable to specific ex vivo or in vivo product candidates are included in the platform development expenses category.
+We track external research and development costs by product candidate beginning when it is publicly named as a development program.
+Internal and external costs that are not identifiable to specific development candidates are included in the platform development expenses category.

 Research and development activities are central to our business model.
-We expect that our research and development expenses will increase over the long term and will comprise a larger percentage of our total expenses as we progress clinical development of our product candidates.
+We expect that our research and development expenses will increase over the long term and will comprise a larger percentage of our total expenses as we progress development of our product candidates.

-We cannot determine with certainty the duration and costs of ongoing and future clinical trials of our azer-cel and PBCAR19B product candidates or any other product candidate we may develop or if, when or to what extent we will generate revenue from the commercialization and sale of any product candidate for which we obtain marketing approval.
+We cannot determine with certainty the duration and costs of future clinical trials for product candidates we may develop or if, when or to what extent we will generate revenue from the commercialization and sale of any product candidate for which we obtain marketing approval.
 We may never succeed in obtaining marketing approval for any product candidate.
-The duration, costs and timing of clinical trials and development of our azer-cel and PBCAR19B product candidates, and any other of our product candidates we may develop will depend on a variety of factors, including:
+The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including:

-- the scope, rate of progress, expense and results of clinical trials of our azer-cel and PBCAR19B product candidates, as well as of any future clinical trials of other product candidates and other research and development activities that we may conduct; - the ability to collaborate and partner with third parties to fund any or all of our programs; - uncertainties in clinical trial design and patient enrollment rates; - the actual probability of success for our product candidates, including their safety and efficacy, early clinical data, competition, manufacturing capability and commercial viability; - significant and changing government regulation and regulatory guidance; - the timing and receipt of any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights
+- the scope, rate of progress, expense and results of future clinical trials of our product candidates and other research and development activities that we may conduct; - the ability to collaborate and partner with third parties to fund any or all of our programs; - uncertainties in clinical trial design and patient enrollment rates; - the actual probability of success for our product candidates, including their safety and efficacy, early clinical data, competition, manufacturing capability and commercial viability; - significant and changing government regulation and regulatory guidance; - the timing and receipt of any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights